They hold the same stocks.The wrapper is what differs.

 Q02Which is better for long-term investing, ETF or index fund?

-Returns are essentially identical when both track the same index.
-The differences that matter are mechanical: tax efficiency in taxable accounts (ETF), automation simplicity (mutual fund), 401(k) availability (mutual fund only), and minimum investments.
-Pick the wrapper that fits your account and habits, not the one that promises better performance.
+Returns are essentially identical when both funds track the same index and qualify as regulated investment companies under 26 U.S.C. § 851.
+The differences that matter are mechanical: tax efficiency under 26 U.S.C. § 852(b)(6) in-kind redemption (ETF), automation simplicity (mutual fund), 401(k) availability (mutual fund only), and minimum investments.
+Pick the wrapper that fits your account and habits, not the one promising better performance.

 Q03Are ETFs more tax-efficient than mutual funds?